cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/mode.md

 1. Setting the mode in the policy itself
 2. Setting the mode when loading the policy
 3. Setting the mode at runtime (via gRPC)

+Trying to set the mode at runtime for a `monitor_only` policy will result in an error.
+Loading it will always succeed, even with a `mode` specified.
+In that case, a warning will be logged.

 ## Setting the mode in the policy itself